 MBA (Curtin University of Technology), BSc (London School of Economics and Political Science), CPA, FCMA (The Chartered Institute of Management Accountants)

 Rafael Kimberley-Bowen is an experienced chief financial officer, company director, entrepreneur and angel investor.
 Rafael has international corporate experience including banking, education, childcare and community services, mining, media, healthcare, agriculture and aged care.

 Rafael is a member of the AICD, and sits on the board of private companies and not-for-profit organisations.
 Rafael is also a Fellow of the Chartered Institute of Management Accounting, and a founding director of Scale Partners, a boutique professional services firm.

-Chris is a senior business analyst and business analysis capability lead at the Department of Social Services in Canberra.
-He has over twenty years’ experience bridging the gap between functional business areas and information technology across government, charities and in the private sector.
+Chris Malcher is a business architect and business analysis capability lead at the Department of Social Services in Canberra.
+He has over twenty years’ experience bridging the gap between business and technology teams across government, charities and the commercial sector.